 Goddamnit, I have no clue how to write the name of this vodka.
-40 0,5? Сорок Ноль?
-Forty Zero?
-I think the name comes from the vodka being eighty-proof (40% alcohol) and coming in a 0,5 liter bottle.
+40 0,5? Сорок Ноль Пять?
+Forty Zero Five?
+I think the name comes from the vodka being 40% alcohol in a 0,5 liter bottle.
 But I am still confused.

 Yet here I am, listening to a Chinese song called “Zebra, Zebra” (斑马，斑马) by Song Dongye (宋冬野).
-It’s absolutely beautiful, and what’s even better: there is a cover version by The Landlord’s Cat (房东的猫), which could maybe, maybe be even better.
+It’s absolutely beautiful, and what’s even better: there is a cover version by The Landlord’s Cat (房东的猫), which might be even better.
 Or maybe it isn’t.
 Maybe Song Dongye’s version is still the best.
 I am torn.

 Anyway, let’s talk about this unutterable vodka.

-There was a slightly sweet smell.
-The taste was pleasant, also slightly sweet just like the smell, and like any good vodka it went down easily.
+There was a faint smell that was a bit sweet.
+The taste was pleasant, emulating the sweetness of the smell, and like any good vodka, 40 0,5 went down easily.
 Vodka means “little water”, so it shouldn’t burn excessively when you drink it.
-This stuff was good, a 7/10.
+This stuff was good in that regard.

-It had a mild aftertaste, not overly aromatic, but not bad either.
-And it made for a nice warm feeling.
-Another 7/10.
+The aftertaste wasn’t bad, either.
+It was mild, not overly aromatic, but it made for a nice warm feeling.

 Overall, this 40 0,5 vodka (whose name I still don’t know) is pretty good.